 In order to apply you must be:

-- free to be abroad from January - May and able to prepare in the months beforehand
+- Free to be abroad from January to May and able to prepare in the months beforehand.

-- able to demonstrate some leadership competencies/experience (not necessarily in a Christian context)
+- Able to demonstrate some leadership experience (not necessarily in a Christian context).

 What previous team leaders have said about their experiences:

-'It was an epic 4.5 months.
-Being totally submerged in another culture, whilst holding out just the same gospel, taught me so much, and provided many opportunities and experiences.
-I loved being part of a team, exploring a totally different country, and growing in our love of Christ together.
+'It was an epic four and a half months.
+Being totally submerged in another culture whilst holding out just the same gospel, taught me so much and provided many opportunities and experiences.
+I loved being part of a team, exploring a totally different country and growing in our love of Christ together.
 It’s not without challenges, for sure, but I look back and see what a brilliant time it’s been.'

-'It was an incredible experience, which taught me lots about bible teaching, discipleship, and cross-cultural mission.
+'It was an incredible experience that taught me lots about bible teaching, discipleship and cross-cultural mission.
 It also taught me about the value and importance of investing a lot of time in teenagers and young people.
 My advice to anyone who has a few months spare is to go for it!
 If you don’t have an obvious career break, think of a how you might engineer one in order to make a trip possible.
 It’s worth it!'

 'It was some of the most amazing months of my life.
 It was wonderful to spend so much time in God’s word and having the privilege of teaching it to others.
 It was also amazing to meet so many brothers and sisters from another country and both encourage them and be encouraged by them.
 I would definitely encourage others to do this trip, both as leaders and as members of a team.
 Such a great way to spend a gap year!'